duesenklipper/wicket-appendablerepeater/README.md

 as the target for the new markup.

 I wanted a small, simple and reusable implementation of this, so I wrote this small library.
-So far, it contains `AppendableListView`, a replacement for `ListView`.
+So far, it contains:

+* `AppendableListView`, a replacement for `ListView`.

   This has an `append` method that will create a new `ListItem` and then render it after the last element via Ajax.
 It supports appending multiple items in one Ajax request and provides an `onAppendItem` method to allow animating the new elements.
 See the `appendablerepeater-examples` project on how to do that.

   It does not (yet) support inserting new elements at arbitrary positions.

+* `AppendableGridView`, a replacement for `GridView`.

+  Here you add data to the `DataProvider` manually, then trigger `AppendableGridView.itemsAppended()`.
+It will then figure out what new elements are there and where to put them.
+Like `AppendableListView`, it gives you callbacks to animate the transition, see the JavaDoc and the examples for more.

 ## Maven coordinates

     <dependency>
         <groupId>de.wicketbuch.extensions</groupId>
         <artifactId>appendablerepeater</artifactId>
-        <version>1.2.5.wicket7</version>
+        <version>1.3.0.wicket7</version>
     </dependency>

 Make sure you choose the correct version for the version of Wicket you are